SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_DBE08.md

 ## Notes

-It is recommended to use this driver in combination with the **Axon ACP Frame Manager** driver for optimal coverage of information.
+It is recommended to use this connector in combination with the **Axon ACP Frame Manager** connector for optimal coverage of information.